 - IELTS (total band score): minimum score of 7

-The HPM PhD program requires you to submit a GRE or other graduate entrance exam score.
-Moreover, some funding sources require recent GRE scores (less than 5 years old) in order for students to be eligible.
+GRE scores, while not required for admission, if you plan to attend the PhD program as a full-time funded student, you are strongly encouraged to submit GRE scores with your application, since some funding sources require current GRE scores (less than five years old) in order for students to be eligible.

 Applicants must apply through the SOPHAS system.
-SOPHAS is the centralized Schools of Public Health Application Service, http://sophas.org/.
+SOPHAS is the centralized Schools of Public Health Application Service.
 Paper applications are not accepted.

 Yes, in addition to applying to SOPHAS, all applicants will be required to complete an abbreviated application to the IUPUI Online Graduate and Professional Admissions Application system, accessible through the link provided in the SOPHAS application.